MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-template.md

 The [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for Visual Studio Code requires [Docker](https://docs.docker.com/) to be installed on your local machine.
 The extension hosts the development container locally by using the Docker host with the correct developer tools and dependencies preinstalled to complete this article.

-1. Create a new local directory on your computer for the project.
+1. Create a new local directory on your computer for the project:

     ```bash
     mkdir my-intelligent-app && cd my-intelligent-app
     ```

-1. Open Visual Studio Code in that directory.
+1. Open Visual Studio Code in that directory:

     ```bash
     code .
     ```

 1. Open a new terminal in Visual Studio Code.
-1. Run the following `AZD` command to bring the GitHub repository to your local computer.
+1. Run the following `AZD` command to bring the GitHub repository to your local computer:

     ```bash
     azd init -t azure-search-openai-demo
     ```

-1. Open **Command Palette**, and search for and select **Dev Containers: Open Folder in Container** to open the project in a dev container.
+1. Open the **Command** palette, and search for and select **Dev Containers: Open Folder in Container** to open the project in a dev container.
 Wait until the dev container opens before you continue.
-1. Sign in to Azure with the Azure Developer CLI.
+1. Sign in to Azure with the Azure Developer CLI:

     ```bash
     azd auth login